-Before starting a project we always want to know — or at least have some idea about — how much with this thing cost to build?
+Before starting a project we always want to know — or at least have some idea — how much will it cost to build?
 If you’re like me, resources are limited, so knowing how much you’re going to sink into a project is smart.
-So, if I buy these cool ______ * fill … Read more

 A new day, A new Year, and a new Decade!
 We don’t get to say that very often, so it’s kind of cool.
 Anyway, as we look to the near future for Mechanical Elements, we want to know what you want in 2020.